How to Restore Photos from iCloud Backup

 Read more: How to recover photos on iPhone without backup

 As a wireless transfer technology developed by Apple, AirDrop can be used to share files, photos, audio and video, etc. between macOS, iOS or iPadOS devices.
-But before you send photos and videos from iPhone to MacBook Air, you need to meet some conditions:
+It sends photos from iPhone to MacBook Air through a direct peer-to-peer connection, maintaining the original file quality and supporting formats like HEIC and Live Photos.
+But you need to meet some conditions:

 1. Enable AirDrop on iPhone.
-Swipe the screen to access the Control Center, long-press the network tile, then tap the "AirDrop" and select "Contacts Only" or "Everyone."
+Swipe the screen to access the Control Center, long-press the network tile, then tap the "AirDrop" and select "Contacts Only" or "Everyone for 10 Minutes."

 2. Turn on AirDrop on MacBook Air.
 Navigate to Control Center icon in the taskbar at the top right of the screen, make sure AirDrop is open and "Contacts Only" or "Everyone" is selected.